-Another good idea I use at this stage would be to use a viewfinder which will allow me to focus on visually interesting features around you.
-I focus on the act of observing, which ensures that I train myself to look as much as I draw.
+Another good idea I use at this stage would be to use a viewfinder which will allow me to focus on visually interesting features around me.
+I focus on observing, which ensures that I train myself to look as much as I draw.
 Read my post, ‘Best Pencils: For Drawing, Shading, and Sketching‘.

 Urban Landscape Sketching

 Many different drawing techniques can be used to draw a location.
-Speed sketching in a notepad is the first choice with many artists.
-Additionally, if you are using a sketchbook, you can make notes relating to the subject, time of the day and material is used for reference when you returned to your studio.
+Speed sketching in a notepad is the first choice for many artists.
+Additionally, if you use a sketchbook, you can make notes relating to the subject, time of the day, and material used for reference when you return to your studio.

-More creative approach to drawing can also be utilized such as different hand drawing.
-This I’ve, and an offer real freedom and produces a new quality of line which can a suit beautiful ornate architecture settings such as classical buildings.
+A more creative approach to drawing, such as different hand drawings, can be utilized.
+This I’ve, and offers real freedom and produces a new quality of line that suits beautiful ornate architectural settings such as classical buildings.

-Continuous line drawings is also a proven method which a lot of professional artists use.
+Continuous line drawings are also a proven method that many professional artists use.
 Again, this will enable you to create an interest in quality online with your picture.
-A continuous line is ideally suited to the use of a fine line pen, which is adapted to pen and water.
-An exciting method which can offer some great results.
+A continuous line is ideally suited to a fine-line pen, adapted to pen and water.
+An exciting method that can offer some great results.

 Produce Tonal drawings with graphite.
 This is suited to the application of shade and tone.
-If you wish to create dramatic three-dimensional results from buildings and shadows, this is a viable drawing technique.
+This is a viable drawing technique to create dramatic three-dimensional results from buildings and shadows.

 Tell a Story Through Your Drawings

 This is why your choice of location can become very personal.
-If you hold an attachment to a sense of place than your drawings can convey the intimacy of past memory.
+If you hold an attachment to a sense of place, then your drawings can convey the intimacy of memory.
 Another effective way of depicting the passing of time is to juxtapose the old with the new.
 Communicating the story of what went before and of time’s gone by.

-The juxtaposition of people in an environment is also an unusual source of ideas when drawing and the Urban Landscape.
-The contrast between moving individuals when contrasted with the static charge and all vertical lines of buildings is exciting and can be a real source for drawing.
+The juxtaposition of people in an environment is also an unusual source of ideas when drawing the Urban Landscape.
+When contrasted with the static charge and all vertical lines of buildings, the contrast between moving individuals is exciting and can be a real source for drawing.

 Contrast.
-Between the natural environment and the man-made can offer some exciting sources from which to draw.
-For example, a tree in a park when contrasted with a modern building behind it can provide a real sense of contrast with the softness a natural form can offer.
-There are many opportunities within the urban landscape to find examples of the natural environment and the manmade environment.
+The natural environment and the man-made can offer exciting sources to draw from.
+For example, when contrasted with a modern building behind a park, a tree in a park can provide a real sense of contrast with the softness a natural form can offer.
+There are many opportunities within the urban landscape to find examples of natural and manmade environments.

 How to Draw Architectural Styles

 If your primary focus is to draw buildings on location, then it would probably be a good idea to research the different architectural styles before you begin drawing.
-Having an understanding of the difference between Classical, Modern and Postmodern architecture, we’ll help understands the various types of buildings in our modern cities.
+Understanding the difference between Classical, Modern, and Postmodern architecture, we’ll help us understand the various types of buildings in our modern cities.

-Classic Style buildings which include columns, decorative elements, and domed features or could be identified as part of the distinct classic tradition.
-These types of structures exciting to draw and photograph, especially from dramatic vantage points with diagonal views.
+Classic Style buildings include columns, decorative elements, and domed features or could be identified as part of the distinct tradition—these types of structures are exciting to draw and photograph, especially from dramatic vantage points with diagonal views.

 A modern style is entirely different from the classic style of architecture.
 Modernist buildings fill our towns and cities.
 Box-Like structures and skyscrapers and prefabricated units.
 One particularly exciting feature of these buildings is how the reflective surfaces can create some subtle and interesting things to draw.

-Postmodern architecture is a combination of the classic and modern style.
+Postmodern architecture is a combination of classic and modern styles.
 Postmodern architects are known for creating and designing quirky designs.
 This has resulted in some very unique buildings which are attractive to draw.

-Follow this simple step by step process to create a realistic skyline.
+Follow this simple step-by-step process to create a realistic skyline.
 For an in-depth outline on how to draw a city street, please read my post, ‘How to Draw a City Street’.
 Think about the form of the building you are trying to draw.
-Draw the outlines faintly and established the main shapes in your drawing.
+Draw the outlines faintly and establish the main shapes in your drawing.

 The next stage is to add depth of field to your drawing.
-This can be achieved through the addition of more details in the different sections of the picture.
-Split the page into 3 parts, foreground, midground and background.
+This can be achieved by adding more details in the different sections of the picture.
+Split the page into 3 parts, foreground, midground, and background.

 Begin to add tone and shade and shade, with the darker lines and shadows in the front and the lighter areas in the background sections.
 If will create the illusion of distance and space.